highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 You can set it up either through USB or through your local wifi network in the settings menu.

-If you setup your onMidiEventReceived to log the messages coming in, you can see which knobs send what information that you can use to call custom functions with.
+If you setup your onEventReceived to log the messages coming in, you can see which knobs send what information that you can use to call custom functions with.

 There are some interesting components like the accelerometer which you can use as well!

-Happy Midi'ing in Hifi!
+Happy 'ing in Hifi!